MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 For both *embed for your customers* and *embed for your organization* solutions, you need an [Azure AD token](/azure/databricks/dev-tools/api/latest/aad/).
 This token is required for all [REST API](/rest/api/power-bi/) operations, and it expires after an hour.

-* In the *embed for your customers*, the Azure AD token is used to generate the *embed token*.
+* In the *embed for your customers* scenario, the Azure AD token is used to generate the *embed token*.

-* In the *embed for your organization*, the Azure AD token is used to access Power BI.
+* In the *embed for your organization* scenario, the Azure AD token is used to access Power BI.

 ## Embed token